w3f/Grants-Program/applications/swush-dex-aggregator.md

 ### **Features:**

 - **Cross-Chain (XCM) APIs and DEX Swap Integration:**
-    - Integration of cross-chain messaging (XCM) APIs to transfer assets from asset hub to parachains and vice versa
+    - Integration of cross-chain messaging (XCM) APIs to transfer assets from parachains to Asset Hub after succesfull swap in parachain DEX and store as foreign asset in Polkadot Asset Hub.
 - **Slippage Control and Protection:**
-    - Implementation of slippage control, allowing users to set a maximum slippage tolerance for their swaps.
+    - Implementation of slippage control, allowing users to swap assets below maximum slippage tolerance set in User Profiles(Milestone 1).
 This ensures that users are protected against drastic price changes during the transaction execution process.
 - **Real-time Fee Updates:**
     - Implementation of real-time updates for swap rates, liquidity, and transaction fees.
-This will involve pulling live data from liquidity pools in Asset Hub and parachain DEXes
+This will involve pulling live data from liquidity pools in Asset Hub and parachain DEX.
 - **Multi Asset Pair Swap**
     - Support swaps between asset pairs not present in liquidity pools (e.g., MYTH/USDC when only DOT/USDC and DOT/MYTH are available).
 - **Optimized Routing**
-    - Automated route optimization to ensure that users are always getting the most cost-efficient swap by
+    - Automated route optimization to ensure that users are always getting the most cost-efficient swap by comparing
-        - comparing fees,
+        - fees
-        - liquidity,
+        - liquidity
-        - slippage across parachain DEXs.
+        - slippage across parachain DEX.
 - **Advanced Simulated Testing Environment:**
     - Comprehensive testing of the entire DEX aggregator, including functionality, security, and performance.
 This will involve simulating various attack vectors, testing transaction reliability across multiple chains, and ensuring the stability of the platform under different scenarios (e.g., high transaction volume, fluctuating liquidity).
 - **User Transaction History:**